Training - Cost Modelling

 Safeguarding quality, supply and sustainability by factoring in the right cost to the finished price

-Ironing out peaks and troughs of market prices and sometimes being able to decouple from market dynamics
+Ironing out peaks and troughs of market prices and sometimes being able to decouple pricing from market dynamics

 Benefits to suppliers